Tax Credits: Understanding couples

 - Married couples and Civil Partners

-- Living together as husband and wife or civil partners
+- Living together as a married couple or civil partners

 - Undisclosed partner investigations